Aquanty/rtd-hgs/docs/source/index.rst

 #. **element_number, por** Element number, porosity [-].

-| Data is read from the file until end-of-file is reached.
-The user can
-  supply variable porosity values for any number of elements in file **input_por_filename**. **grok** will then produce data for all elements honouring any previous zoned values and the user specified element-variable values, which are written to the file ``prefixo.elemental_por``.
+Data is read from the file until end-of-file is reached.
+The user can supply variable porosity values for any number of elements in file **input_por_filename**. **grok** will then produce data for all elements honouring any previous zoned values and the user specified element-variable values, which are written to the file ``prefixo.elemental_por``.

 --------------

+|

+:math:`\bullet \bullet \bullet`

+Input instructions !
+Read elemental porosity from file

 --------------

+.. _section-9:

 |
 | ``Scope .grok``